Krupakar-Reddy-S/Spring-Assignment-MidTrim3/README.md

 #### This is a simple Proxy Server for a cart service implemented using the FakeStoreAPI.

+#### The code can be setup locally by cloning this repo and then opening the `ProductCart` folder in Intellij Ultimate or on VSCode with the Spring Extension Pack

 #### The Implemented Api is RESTful and has the following endpoints:

 1. **GET**/